-If a pupil is at risk of suspension or exclusion the headteacher will inform the parents/guardian as early as possible, in order to work together to consider what factors may be affecting the pupil's behaviour, and what further support can be put in place to improve the behaviour.
+If a pupil is at risk of suspension or exclusion the Headteacher will inform the parents as early as possible, in order to work together to consider what factors may be affecting the pupil's behaviour, and what further support can be put in place to improve the behaviour.

-If the headteacher decides to suspend or exclude a pupil, the parents/guardian will be informed, in person or by telephone, of the period of the suspension or of the exclusion and the reason(s) for it, without delay.
+If the Headteacher decides to suspend or exclude a pupil, the parents will be informed of the period of the suspension or exclusion and the reason(s) for it, without delay.